 While users can access the premium Google Cloud environment for cheap, the number of monthly visitors is low.

-Flywheel is a lesser-known name in the industry but that doesn’t stop it from grabbing its place in our list of best managed WordPress hosting providers.
-Their service is perfect for bloggers and businesses that just want a WordPress site and want to make sure it keeps running smoothly without a hassle.
+Flywheel is a lesser-known name in the industry but that doesn’t stop it from grabbing its place in our list of best-managed WordPress hosting providers.
+Their service is perfect for bloggers and businesses that just want a WordPress site and want to make sure it keeps running smoothly without hassle.

 - Beginner-friendly platform and easy to use

 - Huge list of data centers globally

 - Automatic backups

 - Affordable pricing for a company that’s just starting out